katanpink/gameApp/readme.md

-# Smoke
+# Content Buying Database(CBD)

 ## Description
-Smopke is an all in one game browser for searching for and displaying games!
-Smokes library allows users to see game titles and prices.
+CBD is an all in one game browser for searching for and displaying games!
+CBD's library allows users to see game titles and prices.

 ## Getting Started

-Download the Smoke repository onto your machine to begin!
+Download the CBD repository onto your machine to begin!

 ### Dependencies